How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Discussion

 Raking is often used in survey methods that intend to be representative of the general population since perfect response rates from demographic groups cannot be ensured by any sampling approach.
-Despite the fact that we found raking to have essentially no effect on the representativeness of either of our Prolific samples (see Section~\ref{sec:results:prolific:dataQuality}), studies in other disciplines have seen success in using raking for MTurk survey data to better generalize to the US population~\cite{simons2012common}, and we would recommend researchers to consider it.
-However, we note that raking also requires decisions on which demographic variables to weight on, and may differ for different questions and fields of study.
+Although we found raking had little effect on the representativeness of either of our Prolific samples (Section~\ref{sec:results:prolific:dataQuality}), studies in other disciplines have seen success in using raking for MTurk survey data to better generalize to the US population~\cite{simons2012common}, and we would recommend researchers consider it.
+However, we note that raking also requires decisions on which demographic variables to weight on and might differ for different questions and fields of study.

-\textit{\textbf{Recommendation 6:} Special care should be taken to include a diverse population of study participants, particularly for demographics that are underrepresented and/or rare on crowdsourcing platforms.} \\
+\textit{\textbf{Recommendation 6:} Special care should be taken to include a diverse population of study participants, particularly for demographics that are rare or underrepresented on crowdsourcing platforms.} \\

-Prior work has noted that online platforms such as MTurk tend to be younger, more highly educated, and more white than the general US population~\cite{redmiles2019well}.
-This demographic unbalance could then lead to a fallacy of the ``average'' user on such platforms not being at all representative of the general population.
-However, another possible problem arising from such unbalanced demographics is that groups that do not make up the majority may have significantly different preferences than the ``general population''.
-For example, participants from racial minorities were more unsure regarding their security knowledge than the general population, and transgender users had lower confidence in companies taking responsible action regarding privacy issues than the general Prolific population.
-Therefore, we encourage researchers to consider specifically sampling underrepresented populations to understand possibly divergent security and privacy perceptions and backgrounds to avoid over-general interventions and claims that may contribute to further marginalizing already marginalized populations.
+Prior work has noted that online platforms tend to be younger, more highly educated, and more white than the general U.S. population~\cite{redmiles2019well}.
+This demographic imbalance could then lead to a fallacy of the ``average'' user on such platforms not being at all representative of the general population.
+Groups that do not make up the majority might also have significantly different preferences than the ``general population''.
+For example, participants from racial minorities were more unsure about their security knowledge than the general population, and transgender people had lower confidence in companies taking responsible action regarding privacy issues than the general Prolific population.
+Therefore, we encourage researchers to consider specifically sampling underrepresented populations to understand possibly divergent privacy and security perceptions and backgrounds to avoid over-general interventions and claims that could contribute to further marginalizing already marginalized populations.